LUTZ BUSINESS INSIGHTS

 These payments were really structured as an advance payment of a tax credit calculated on your 2020 tax return.
 The tax credit will be calculated based on your 2020 income.
 However, the payment you received was likely based off your 2019 or 2018 income.

 The good news is that if the stimulus payment you received is higher than the tax credit on your 2020 tax return, you do not have to pay anything back.
 The better news is that if the calculated tax credit on your tax return is higher than your stimulus payment, then you will get an additional tax credit on your 2020 tax return.

 The stimulus payment was partially reduced for taxpayers with adjusted gross income (AGI) over $75,000 (single) or $150,000 (married) for 2018 or 2019.
 If 2020’s AGI is lower, you may receive an additional tax credit if you did not receive the full stimulus payment amounts.

 At the moment, the IRS is not planning to change any of the due dates for the 2020 tax filing season.
 For 2019 tax returns, the due date was pushed back to July 15th.
 For 2020 tax returns, the due date is still April 15, 2021, for personal income tax returns, along with an April 15th deadline for first quarter estimated tax payments.
 The IRS is still multiple months behind on processing 2019 tax returns but has said that they expect to be ready to go for 2020 returns.
 We will keep up-to-date and inform you if there are any changes.
 If you have any questions, please contact us.

 ABOUT THE AUTHOR

-Daniel Sweeney is a Tax Manager at Lutz that focuses on a number of areas including tax preparation and planning for individuals, partnerships, and corporations.
+Daniel Sweeney is a Tax Director at Lutz with over five years of experience in taxation.
+He focuses on several areas, including tax preparation and planning for individuals, businesses, and estates and trusts.
 His experience also includes international tax and tax research.

 AREAS OF FOCUS